 As expressions of sympathy, if friends so wish, donations may be made in Clarice’s memory to Trinity United Church, 15 Tupper St. S., Portage la Prairie, MB, R1N 1W7.

 A tree will be planted in memory and cared for by McKenzies Portage Funeral Chapel. www.mckenziesportagefuneralchapel.com

-To send flowers to Eva "Clarice" May (Linden) Brown's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Eva "Clarice" May (Linden) Brown, please visit our floral store.